The semester prior to departure

 If planning to study abroad transient, Berry institutional aid will not apply to your study abroad program, and you will pay the program directly.
 You must complete a transient form with all required signatures before leaving campus.
 Failure to submit this form prior to the study abroad semester will result in loss of credit.
 Be sure to consult the Berry catalog on transient policies -- a specific number of upper-level hours in the major and minor must be completed in residence.

-Students must have host institution courses approved by Berry College department Chairs, school Deans and in some cases the Provost before studying abroad; the list of these people is here.
+Students must have host institution courses approved by Berry College department Chairs, school Deans and in some cases the Provost before studying abroad.
 Students studying abroad through Berry complete the course substitution form, which you receive from the International Programs Director during your advising session.
 Students studying abroad transient complete the transient form instead of the course substitution form.
 Students taking classes in English in a country where English is not the native language are required to take one course in the host language.
 If your schedule changes when you arrive to your host country, email the IP Director the description of the new course, along with the Berry course/requirement it is to fulfill.
 The IPD will forward the request for approval to the appropriate Chair and Dean and inform you of their decision.
 International Programs cannot guarantee course substitution approval for these new courses.